b3llyfish/kingdoms-of-the-hre/README.md

 ### Capital Region Check
 Whether to require that capitals are in certain regions for certain Kingdoms.
 Options: Required (default), Not Required.

+### Emperor's Acceptance Base Chance
+The base chance for the Emperor to accept the Kingdom petition.
+It is possible for this to go lower based on the Emperor's opinion of the character.

+Options: 0%, 5%, 10%, 15%, 20% (default), 25%, 30%

 ## Flavorization
 This mod applies the following flavorization to HRE vassals holding HRE Kingdoms: